dm4ml/motion/docs/concepts/relation.md

 ### What if I don't know all the relations and keys I want to have in my application?

 That is okay!
 You can add new keys in your relation definitions, even when your application is deployed.
-Motion's roadmap includes automatic schema migration.

 ### Is Motion a new database management system?